Clear Lake (California): History

 Archaeologists believe that the Clear Lake basin has been occupied by Native Americans for at least 11,000 years.
 (See: Post Pattern.)
 Evidence of this has been found at nearby Borax Lake and on Rattlesnake Island in the lake's south arm.
 Abundant fish, game and waterbirds made Clear Lake an oasis in the otherwise harsh conditions of Northern California's mountains.
 The native Clear Lake Hitch (Lavinia exilicauda) was once so abundant that millions of hitch clogged the lake's feeder streams in dry months.
 When the Spanish missionaries came to California, they found that thousands of Native Americans lived in the Clear Lake Basin, primarily Pomo, Yuki, and Wappo with some Lake Miwok.

 European settlers arrived starting around 1845.
 Frequently they abused and exploited the native Pomo people.
 A number of Pomo were enslaved and abused by settlers, notably Andrew Kelsey (whose name is attached to the town of Kelseyville) and Charles Stone.
 The Pomo eventually revolted and killed Kelsey and Stone in 1849.
 The following year, a United States Army contingent under Lieutenant Nathaniel Lyon cornered as many as 200 Pomo on an island in Clear Lake and slaughtered most of them—including scores of women and children.
 The historical marker for the Bloody Island massacre is on Highway 20 between Upper Lake and the Robinson Rancheria.
 The Pomo were later forced to live in small rancherias set aside by the federal government.

+Fish culturist Livingston Stone observed the lake in January 1873, and wrote that "the water of Clear Lake is never clear".